shead0shead/shead0shead/README.md

 I am a 17-year-old student and a begginer backend developer living in the Russian city of Volgograd.
 I started learning programming in 2023.
 The first language I started learning was C#.

 I would like to create something that will please me and other people, as well as benefit them.
 I want to work in a team of professionals who are really passionate about their business.

+Lately, I've been trying to keep an eye on my github and make it look nice to other people's eyes.

 <br/>

 <h2>🧑🏻‍💻 Stack</h2>